-An estimate has been used to calculate the 'Other costs (estimate)' in the PDS and this document, which are included in the 'Total estimated annual fund charges' figures.
+An estimate has been used to calculate the 'Other costs (estimate)' in the PDS, which are included in the 'Total estimated annual fund charges' figures.
 Underlying fund fees have been estimated using end of month holdings for a period of 12 months and the total expense ratio (TER) of the underlying funds.